Launch of The Paraplanner Club

 14 January 2021

-This week sees the launch of The Paraplanner Club, a new initiative devised by Siân Davies Cole and Chloe Phillips, and is a mentoring scheme designed by paraplanners for paraplanners.
+This week sees the launch of The Paraplanner Club, a new initiative devised by Siân Davies Cole and Chloe Phillips, a mentoring scheme designed by paraplanners for paraplanners.

 The Paraplanner Club is sponsored by Professional Paraplanner.

 It opens its doors on January 17, International Mentoring Day.
 The Paraplanner Club has been recruiting mentors over the past few months and now has a number of volunteers ready to provide help and guidance to their peers.

 Paraplanners will be able to book mentoring sessions, typically of an hour, to talk through any issues they may have at work, or in the work/life balance.
 They will be allocated a mentor who can best advise on the questions or issues they have raised.

 All conversations will be held in accordance with a signed agreement and in the strictest confidence.

 The mentors will offer general help and guidance as well as having specialist areas.

 This could include talking through a particular work situation, handling a situation with a manager or colleague, help in sourcing technical information, through to career guidance such as how to become a paraplanner or help in defining goals, and so on.

 However, Siân and Chloe stress that for regulatory reasons, mentors cannot provide advice on individual cases.